wrappixel/Nextkit-nuxtjs-free-uikit/README.md

 ## What do I get bundled with Free Version?

-The free version MaterialPro Angular 12 Lite provides you with a library consisting of:
+The free version of NextKit Nuxtjs UI Kit Lite provides you with a library consisting of:

 <ul>
 <li>17+ readymade UI Blocks</li>